csvalpha/sofia/README.md

 - Yarn
 - Postgresql 9.5+
 - Running versions of
-  - Alpha Amber API
+  - Alpha AMBER API
-  - Alpha Amber UI (for logging in)
+  - Alpha AMBER UI (for logging in)

 ## Installation